 For more information, check out Using Worksheets for Queries.

 History shows the details of queries run in the last 14 days.
 You can filter, scroll through, abort ongoing queries, view query details/results (for 24 hours), and change displayed columns.

 The page displays a historical listing of queries, including queries executed from SnowSQL or other SQL clients.

 - Filter queries displayed on the page.

 - Scroll through the list of displayed queries.
 The list includes (up to) 100 queries.
 At the bottom of the list, if more queries are available, you can continue searching.

-- Abort a query that has not completed yet.
+- Abort a query that has not been completed yet.

 - View the details for a query, including the result of the query.
-Query results are available for a 24-hour period.
+Query results are available for 24 hours.
 This limit is not adjustable.

 - Change the displayed columns, such as status, SQL text, ID, warehouse, and start and end time, by clicking any of the column headers.

 On the top right, there is a drop-down menu from the help button.
 It supports the following actions:

 - Download the Snowflake clients by opening a dialog box where you can:

 - Download the Snowflake CLI client (SnowSQL) and ODBC driver.